lx324310/soc_design_tools_install/README.md

   $./bootstrap

-3、Configure and build for a target running on an Altera FPGA
+3、Configure and build for a target running on an Altera FPGA and jtag vpi for sim

-  $./configure --enable-usb_blaster_libftdi --enable-adv_debug_sys --enable-altera_vjtag --enable-maintainer-mode
+  $./configure --enable-usb_blaster_libftdi --enable-adv_debug_sys --enable-jtag_vpi --enable-maintainer-mode

   $make